 Still interested in forming an LLC now that you have some basic understanding of the ups and downs?
 Good!
 Keep reading to find out how to set up an LLC.

-How to set up an LLC
+How to set up LLC business loans

 Step-by-step guide of how to set up an LLC:

-- Pick a name for your LLC
+- Pick a name for your LLC business loans

 - Hire a registered agent.
 This is a third-party individual whose role is to receive legal documents on behalf of the LLC.